Why IT outsourcing to Brazil?

 Recently, Sunbytes has expanded our dedicated team to Brazil, the biggest country in South America in order to leverage our talent pool as well as to better serve our clients in America.
-Let’s find out the reason for why outsourcing IT to Brazil.
+Let’s find out the reason for why your business should consider hiring remote developers in Brazil

 An emerging software outsourcing location

-Situated in South America, Brazil is the largest country on this continent and is home to over 212 million people.
+Brazil is the largest country in Latin America and is home to over 212 million people.
 Brazil ranks 6th in the most populous countries by area and is home to big urban hubs such as Brasilia, Rio de Janeiro, and São Paulo.
 The official language of this country is Portuguese.

 The surprising figure; Brazil has the 13th-largest economy in the world.
-However, it is not an exception from those affected by the Covid 19.
-The pandemic forced Brazil to unprecedented health, social and economic challenges, leading to a 4.1% GDP drop in 2020.
-Fortunately, a bounce-back in demand, both domestic and external, and an increase in commodity prices are expected to lift the GDP growth to 4.6% in 2021, estimated 1.5% in 2022, and 2% in 2023, according to the IMF.
+After Covid, a bounce-back in demand, both domestic and external, and an increase in commodity prices are expected to lift the GDP growth to 4.6% in 2021, estimated 1.5% in 2022, and 2% in 2023, according to the IMF.

 Apart from obtaining the 13th largest economy in the world, Brazil also has an emerging IT market and rich human resources.
 Together, Brazil, Chile, and Costa Rica have become the top leaders in technology, compared to their South American counterparts.
 Let’s find the reasons why IT outsourcing to Brazil below: